clarkzjw/LEOViz/README.md

 **Note**

-There are known issues in the current implementation to correctly identify connected satellites when the dish is mobile.
-We are testing a new implementation to fix mobility issues and we aim to release the new version soon.
+There are some known issues in the current implementation to correctly identify connected satellites such as when the dish is mobile.
+We are testing a new implementation to fix those issues and we aim to release the new version soon.

 ---